Oaklight/llm-sparsification-release/REPORT.md

 ## Collaboration note

-Alok gave me some tips on how to approach this (i.e., how to use pytorch prune, and to use the [huggingface pytorch examples](https://github.com/huggingface/transformers/tree/main/examples/pytorch/language-modeling) for running the benchmarks.
+Alok gave me some tips on how to approach this (i.e., how to use pytorch prune, and to use the [huggingface pytorch examples](https://github.com/huggingface/transformers/tree/main/examples/pytorch/language-modeling) for running the benchmarks)

 ## Models